Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 If an implementation is not available (e.g., one attempts to access an abstract method of a supertype in this fashion), this is a compile-time error.

-The basic form of this expression, denoted by `super` keyword, is used to access the immediate supertype of the currently declared classifier selected as a part of [overload resolution][Calls with an explicit super-form receiver].
+The basic form of this expression, denoted by `super` keyword, is used to access the immediate supertype of the currently declared classifier selected as a part of [overload resolution][Call with an explicit super-form receiver].
 In order to access a specific supertype implementations, extended `super` expressions are used.
 These may be any of the following: